ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 |  | | |
 | -le | Less or equal. | [[ "$var" -le 5 ]] && echo "The variable is less than or equal to 5" |

 Table 3-11 raises questions.
-The operations there are harder to remember than the usual number comparisons: <, >, and =.
-Why aren't comparison signs used in the [[ operator?
-To answer this question, let's look at the operator's history.
+Two letters mark each comparison operation.
+It is harder to remember them than usual comparison signs: <, >, and =.
+Why doesn't the [[ operator use the comparison signs?
+We should have a look at the operator's history to answer this question.

-The [[ operator came into Bash to replace its obsolete `test` analog.
-The utility has implemented the `test` command in the first version of the Bourne shell in 1979.
-This command becomes the built-in starting with the System III shell version in 1981.
-But this change did not affect the `test` syntax.
+The [[ operator came to Bash to replace the obsolete `test` built-in.
+The first version of Bourne shell in 1979 did not have `test`.
+However, programmers needed the feature to compare strings, files and integers.
+Therefore, Unix developers have added the `test` utility for that purpose.
+This utility became built-in since the System III shell version in 1981.
+This change did not affect the `test` syntax.
 The reason for that is backward compatibility.
-Software developers have written a lot of shell code by 1981.
-This code has used the old syntax.
+Programmers have written a lot of code by 1981.
+This code has used the old `test` syntax.
 Therefore, the new System III shell version had to support it.

-Let's take a look at the syntax of the `test` operator.
+Let's take a look at the `test` syntax.
 When it was a utility, the format of its input parameters had to follow Bourne shell rules.
 For example, here is a typical `test` call to compare the `var` variable with the number five:
 {line-numbers: false, format: Bash}
 ```
 test "$var" -eq 5
 ```

 This command does not raise any questions.
-Here we pass three parameters to the `test` utility:
+We pass the following three parameters to the `test` utility:

 1. The value of the `var` variable.
 2. The `-eq` option.
 3. The number 5.

-We can use this call in the `if` condition this way:
+We can use the `test` call in the `if` condition this way:
 {line-numbers: true, format: Bash}
 ```
 if test "$var" -eq 5